 How to Succeed in a Saturated Market

-While market saturation can often mean an inability for your business to compete because of lack of potential profitability in the existing market, it can also signify strong demand and future growth potential.
-Succeeding in a saturated market takes creativity, innovation and consistency, but it is possible.
+While market saturation can often mean an inability for your business to compete because of a lack of potential profitability in the existing market, it can also signify strong demand and future growth potential.
+Succeeding in a saturated market takes creativity, innovation, and consistency, but it is possible.
 The goal is to find ways to differentiate your business from the competition.
 Here are a few ways you can position your business to compete in a saturated market:

 - New Products and Product Improvement: One of the most effective ways to break into a saturated or oversaturated market is by offering a product that is new to the industry or improving upon one that already exists.
-The goal is to offer something that will raise demand in the market, and allow your business to take market share away from competitors.
+The goal is to offer something that will raise demand in the market and allow your business to take market share away from competitors.
 Be ready to look beyond what your business currently offers; you may be able to break into the industry by creating a product that improves upon one that the competition offers.

 - Pricing Model Adjustment: When it comes to price, you can break into a saturated market in one of two ways.
-You can undercut the competition in an attempt to swoop up budget-minded customers (this can be risky because it can create a reputation of being cheap and lower quality).
+You can undercut the competition in an attempt to swoop up budget-minded customers (this can be risky because it can create a reputation for being cheap and lower quality).
 Or, you can raise your prices and present your products as the premium or high-end option.

 - Value-Added Services: In addition to offering new products or changing your pricing strategy, you can also increase the value for your customers as a way to steal market share.
 You can do this by providing a premier customer experience that your customers just can't get from the competition.
 You can also offer customer incentives like free upgrades or 24/7 customer support to increase the perceived value of buying from your company.